ocplatest/MCW-Machine-Learning/Hands-on lab/HOL step-by step - Machine Learning.md

 ### Task 1: Create the classification model using a notebook

 1. Browse to your Azure Databricks Workspace and navigate to `AI with Databricks and AML \ Deep Learning with Text`.
-This is the notebook you will step thru executing in this lab.
+This is the notebook you will step through executing in this lab.

 2. Follow the instructions within the notebook to complete the lab.